-Education System in Bangladesh - An Overview
+Education in Bangladesh

 The Ministry of Education, in the Government of Bangladesh is an apex Government body to make decisions on Education System and various other Educational policies of the country.
 The ministry is responsible for governing Education beginning from pre primary to higher, higher technical and vocational education levels.
 Further, the ministry also looks after the education provided by madrasas.
 There are about 30,864 Primary, Secondary Schools, Colleges, Madrasas and 26 public and 56 private Universities.
 The Education System in Bangladesh has three stages which includes both School Education and University Education.

 Schooling has utmost importance in a child’s life since, this is the stage when a child starts the process of learning with a peer group.
 Thus, being away from the family makes children independent and shapes their future.
 The importance of schooling promotes scrutiny in this system under experts for review and analysis.
 At present Bangladesh has following patterns of schooling: